 All papers presented at the Conference are published in the Proceedings of the Aspen Composers' Conference for that year.
 Copies of the proceedings may be purchased from conference organizers.

-The Aspen Composers' Conference is held at the Aspen Institute, Aspen, Colorado.
+The Aspen Composers' Conference is held at the Aspen Institute or at the Red Brick Center for the Arts in Aspen, Colorado.

 Accommodations for Conference participants